cloudrift-ai/rift-docs/docs/tutorials/run-ollama-tutorial.md

 Use API to Make Inferences with LLMs Using Ollama
 You can also use API calls to pull and chat with the model.
 Here's how you do it:

+## Run LLM Inference Using Ollama REST API

+Ollama provides a comprehensive REST API to interact with the models.
+You can find the API documentation [here](https://github.com/ollama/ollama/blob/main/docs/api.md).
+Bindings for Python and other languages are also available through 3rdParty libraries.

-## Pull the model using the following command:
+To pull the model, run the following command:

 ```shell
 curl <node-IP-address>:11434/api/pull -d '{